MCD poll fallout: Delhi BJP chief Adesh Gupta resigns, Virendra Sachdeva gets interim charge | Politics

 Delhi BJP chief Adesh Gupta on Sunday resigned from the post, days after the party's defeat in the municipal corporation polls to the Aam Aadmi Party.

-Soon after taking over charge as acting president at Delhi BJP office, Sachdeva exhorted the party workers to start working for a victory of the party on Delhi's all the seven Lok Sabha seats in 2024 elections.
+Soon after taking over charge as acting president at the Delhi BJP office, Sachdeva exhorted party workers to start working for a victory of the party on Delhi's all the seven Lok Sabha seats in the 2024 elections.

 ''I am grateful to the party's central leadership for giving this responsibility to an ordinary worker like me.
 It's a responsibility that I will discharge taking together all the party leaders and workers,'' Sachdeva told reporters.